-Birth of the False Claims Act: The Civil War prompted Congress to enact the original government contractors took advantage of opportunities to defraud the United States government.
+Birth of the False Claims Act: The Civil War prompted Congress to enact the original False Claims Act in 1863.
+As government spending on war materials increased, dishonest government contractors took advantage of opportunities to defraud the United States government.
 "Through haste, carelessness, or criminal collusion, the state and federal officers accepted almost every offer and paid almost any price for the commodities, regardless of character, quality, or quantity."